rrenebostic/ai-coastal-guardian/README.md

 ## Learn More ##

 This project was born from a passion for both AI technology and beach activities.
-Read more about the development journey and technical details in the full blog post.
+Read more about the development journey and technical details by subscribing to [René Bostic Medium articles](https://medium.com/@renebostic/subscribe).

 ## Resources ##